EVgo and ABB to Deploy Nation’s First High-Power Electric Vehicle Fast Charging Station

 National leader in fast charging, EVgo, commissions High-Power EV fast charging station for the next generation of electric vehicles

-Los Angeles, California and Cary, North Carolina– February 27, 2017 – EVgo, the nation’s largest network of public electric vehicle (EV) fast charging stations, and electrification technology leader ABB, are pleased to announce that they will deploy the nation’s first High-Power fast charging station in Fremont, Calif, capable of delivering incredibly fast charging speeds.
+Los Angeles, CA and Cary, NC – February 27, 2017 – EVgo, the nation’s largest network of public electric vehicle (EV) fast charging stations, and electrification technology leader ABB, are pleased to announce that they will deploy the nation’s first High-Power fast charging station in Fremont, Calif, capable of delivering incredibly fast charging speeds.
 The High-Power fast charging system, manufactured by ABB, features a maximum charging rate of 150kW – providing a charge which is three times faster than what is available today.

 The charger will assist with next generation electric vehicle charging research, and will allow testing of EV research platforms at 150kW initially.
 The installed system has the potential to reach charging speeds of up to 350kW with an upgrade.
 As automakers align on future hardware and service standards, the station will enable industry coordination and testing.
 EVgo is using the station to study utility impacts, installation standards, permitting, and building and safety requirements.
 It will also provide a demonstration platform for electrical certification committees and building code officials.